Product HUB

 How to store beef steak

-Beef steaks should be refrigerated and used within a few days for the best quality.
-Freezing is suitable for longer storage, where they can last up to six months.
-Keeping them in an airtight container or their original packaging helps preserve freshness.
+Beef steaks should be kept in the refrigerator and consumed within 3-5 days for optimal quality.
+Freezing is an effective method for extended storage, allowing them to remain good for up to 6-12 months.
+Using an airtight container or the original packaging can help maintain their freshness.

 Create your own "steak marinade" by adding a mix of your favorite spices to the steak before freezing.
 This way, it’s ready to cook with enhanced flavor when thawed.